395t/review-assignments/_summaries/law2018cornernet_1.md

 layout: summary
 title: Summary
 paper: {{paper_tag}}
-# Please fill out info below
 author: dalmeraz
 score: 8
 ---

-TODO: Summarize the paper:
-* What is the core idea?
-* How is it realized (technically)?
-* How well does the paper perform?
-* What interesting variants are explored?

 ## Core Idea
-Typically, one-stage detectors make use of a lot of anchor boxes but a lot end up being redundant and they also introduce a lot of hyperparameters and design choices.
-Cornernet provides a new approach to object detection that predicts coordinates of objects (top-left coordinate and bottom-right) completely avoiding anchor's issues.
+Typically, one-stage detectors make use of a extremely large set of anchor boxes which leads to slow training and they also introduce a lot of hyperparameters and design choices based on them.
+Cornernet provides a new approach to one-stage object detection that predicts coordinates of objects (top-left coordinate and bottom-right) completely avoiding anchor's issues.
 Additionally, a new pooling layer is introduced that helps models better localize corners of objects.
 This model receives competitive results on MS COCO when compared to one-stage detectors.

 ## Design
 Cornernet uses a single convolutional network that predicts 2 heatmaps: One for top left corners and one for bottom right corners.
-Additionally, it produces an embedding vector for each detected corner which is used to pair corners to the same object by predicting similar embeddings.
+Additionally, it produces an embedding vector for each detected corner which is used to pair corners to the same object by predicting similar embeddings and offsets to create tighter bounds.

 <p align="center"> <img src="law2018cornernet_1_a.png" height="100"/> </p>